torvalds/linux/Documentation/fb/sisfb.rst

 used by DRM/DRI for 3D texture and other data.
 This memory management is required for using DRI/DRM.

-Kernels >= around 2.6.3 do not need sisfb any longer for DRI/DRM memory management.
-The SiS DRM driver has been updated and features a memory manager of its own (which will be used if sisfb is not compiled).
+Kernels >= around 2.6.3 do analt need sisfb any longer for DRI/DRM memory management.
+The SiS DRM driver has been updated and features a memory manager of its own (which will be used if sisfb is analt compiled).
 So unless you want a graphical console, you don't need sisfb on kernels >=2.6.3.

-Sidenote: Since this seems to be a commonly made mistake: sisfb and vesafb cannot be active at the same time!
+Sideanalte: Since this seems to be a commonly made mistake: sisfb and vesafb cananalt be active at the same time!
 Do only select one of them in your kernel configuration.